Austin Gallery

 • Footrest adds parts and assembly

-The FLEXISPOT mesh high-back is the breathable chair for people who like to recline and put their feet up.
-The tall mesh back does the cooling job through a work session — air moves over your spine so you are not pinned to a foam pad — and then its differentiator takes over: a retractable footrest.
+The FLEXISPOT OC3 is the budget way to get a breathable chair that reclines with your feet up.
+The tall mesh back does the cooling job through a work session — air moves over your spine so you are not pinned to a foam pad — and the breathable mesh seat keeps air moving under your legs too.
+Then its differentiator takes over: a retractable footrest.
 Pull it out, extend the recline, and the chair becomes a comfortable mini-lounger for reading, calls, or a five-minute reset; tuck it away and you are back to an upright work posture.

 Also Great

-A breathable high-back mesh chair with a retractable footrest for the lean-back break.
-Adjustable lumbar and headrest, a mesh back that keeps you cool, and a recline you can extend and put your feet up.
-The pick if you like a cool chair that also doubles as a mid-day recliner.
+A breathable high-back mesh chair with a retractable footrest for the lean-back break — with a breathable mesh seat, at around $180.
+Adjustable lumbar and 2D headrest, a mesh back that keeps you cool, and a recline you can extend and put your feet up.
+The budget pick if you want a cool chair that doubles as a mid-day recliner.

-Buy this if your day mixes focused work with reading, calls, or short rests where you want to recline and elevate your legs.
-The mesh high back keeps you cool during work, and the pull-out footrest plus recline turns the chair into a mini-lounger when you need it.
+Buy this if your day mixes focused work with reading, calls, or short rests where you want to recline and elevate your legs — and the budget stops under $200.
+The mesh back and breathable mesh seat keep you cool during work, and the pull-out footrest plus recline turns the chair into a mini-lounger when you need it.

 What we don't like

 The retractable footrest adds parts and a little more assembly, and footrest mechanisms are the part most likely to feel less premium over time.
-The seat is padded rather than mesh, so airflow lives in the backrest.
+The lumbar and arms adjust in fewer directions than its bigger sibling, the ErgoX below.

 Best Big & Tall MeshAlso Great